NREL/OpenStudio-ERI/docs/source/intro.rst

 The project supports:

 - ANSI/RESNET/ICC 301© Standard for the Calculation and Labeling of the Energy Performance of Dwelling and Sleeping Units using an Energy Rating Index
-- ENERGY STAR Certification System for Homes and Apartments Using an Energy Rating Index-Based Compliance Path
+- ENERGY STAR Certification System for Homes and Apartments Using an ERI Compliance Path
-- IECC Energy Rating Index Compliance Alternative (Section R406)
+- IECC ERI Compliance Alternative (Section R406)
-- DOE Efficient New Homes (formerly Zero Energy Ready Homes) System for Homes Using an Energy Rating Index-Based Compliance Path
+- DOE Efficient New Homes (formerly Zero Energy Ready Homes) Certification Using an ERI Compliance Path

 License
 -------